Redirection Controller Using Reinforcement Learning: Related Work

-To update the neural network part of DRL, a policy gradient method is often used to simulate the policy gradient to perform gradient ascent.
-In this study, we used a particular policy gradient method called the proximal policy optimization (PPO), which was proposed by \cite{Schulman2017}.
-PPO updates the neural network by using the policy loss function (or objective function):
+To update the neural network part of DRL, a policy gradient optimizer is often used to simulate the policy gradient to perform gradient ascent.
+Based on the given loss function, the optimizer can evaluate how good or bad the current output is, and attempt to update the parameters of the neural network to minimize (or maximize) the loss function.
+In this study, we used a particular loss function for the policy gradient method called the proximal policy optimization (PPO), which was proposed by \cite{Schulman2017}.
+PPO updates the neural network using the following policy loss function (or objective function):